Patient safety lags for dementia patients in some assisted care facilities

 Cantwell is representing Weaver in a suit against Brookdale for emotional distress, which Weaver says came from being among the first people to discover her grandmother’s body.
 Brookdale has already settled a wrongful-death claim from Bonnie Walker’s estate.

-The company declined to discuss Weaver’s lawsuit and said in a statement that “our everyday focus and priority is to keep residents safe.”
+The company declined to discuss Weaver’s lawsuit and said in a statement, “Our everyday focus and priority is to keep residents safe.”
 Brookdale called Walker’s death “an unfortunate accident” and said it has retrained its staff.

 A year after Walker’s death, after four inspections, the South Carolina Department of Health and Environmental Control fined Brookdale for 11 violations, including not properly performing night checks and letting staffing drop below required levels.
 The penalty: $6,400.